-• in each SAH patient, it is necessary to search for the source by examining the arterial circulation
+• in each patient with a subarachnoid hemorrhage (SAH), it is necessary to identify the source by examining the arterial circulation

-• CT angiography (as part of the usual initial imaging) is the primary diagnostic modality for aneurysm detection; if negative, DSA is usually performed
+• CT angiography (as part of the usual baseline imaging) serves as the primary diagnostic modality for aneurysm detection in the acute setting; if negative, DSA is usually performed

 • in isolated perimesencephalic SAH (PMSAH), the cost-effectiveness of subsequent DSA is questionable [Kalra, 2015]